Colegio Comercio 64: Copa Perú

-In 2018 Copa Perú, the club qualified to the National Stage, but was eliminated when it finished in 34th place.
+In the 2018 Copa Perú, the club advanced to the National Stage, where its campaign ended after finishing in 34th place.

-In 2019 Copa Perú, the club qualified to the National Stage, but was eliminated by Las Palmas in the Round of 32.
+The following year, in the 2019 Copa Perú, the club once again reached the National Stage.
+However, it was eliminated by Las Palmas in the Round of 32.

-In 2021 Copa Perú, the club qualified to the National Stage, but was eliminated by ADT in the Fase 3 – Interregional.
+In the 2021 Copa Perú, the club returned to the National Stage and progressed to the third phase (Interregional), where it was eliminated by ADT.